cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

    We've just seen how to write a workflow that repeats every :term:`cycle`.

-   Cylc runs tasks as soon as their dependencies are met so cycles are not necessarily run in order.
-This could cause problems, for instance we could find ourselves pre-heating the oven in one cycle whist we are still cleaning it in another.
+   Cylc runs tasks as soon as their dependencies are met, regardless of cycle point, so cycles will not necessarily run in order.
+This can be efficient, but it could also cause problems.
+For instance we could find ourselves pre-heating the oven in one cycle while still cleaning it in another.

-   To resolve this we must add :term:`dependencies<dependency>` *between* the cycles.
-We do this by adding lines to the :term:`graph`.
-Tasks in the previous cycle can be referred to by suffixing their name with ``[-P1]``, for example.
-So to ensure the ``clean_oven`` task has been completed before the start of the ``pre_heat_oven`` task in the next cycle, we would write the following dependency:
+   To resolve this we can add :term:`dependencies<dependency>` *between* cycles, to the graph.
+To ensure that ``clean_oven`` completes before ``pre_heat_oven`` starts in the next cycle, we can write this:

    .. code-block:: cylc-graph

       clean_oven[-P1] => pre_heat_oven

-   This dependency can be added to the workflow by adding it to the other graph
+   In a ``P1`` recurrence, the suffix ``[-P1]`` means *the previous cycle point*, Similarly, ``[-P2]`` refers back two cycles.
+The new dependency can be added to the workflow graph like this:
-   lines:

 .. code-block:: diff